phannam1412/standard-readme/README.md

 ## 1. Introduction

-### 1.1.
+1.1.
 What is Conket ?

-### 1.2.
+1.2.
 What are some of Conket's features ?

+1.3.
+Architecture overview
+- Architecture image
+- Description of components in this architecture

-## 2. Quickstart
+## 2. Installation

-### 2.1.
-How to install it ?

-2.1.1.
+2.1.
 Install binary from package manager for various OS (windows, linux, Mac OS)

-2.1.2.
+2.2.
+Start with docker image

+2.3.
 Build from source

+## 3. Quickstart

+3.1.
+Usage

+- Start server in dev mode and production mode
-### 2.2.
-Start your first example
+- Run your first example

-### 2.3.
-Some more usage examples

-### 2.4.
+- Basic examples

+3.2.
+More basic and advanced examples

+3.3.
 Links for references, tutorials and documentations

-## 3. Developing Conket
+## 4. Developing Conket

-### 3.1.
+4.1.
 How to start a local development server ?

-3.1.1.
-Start directly from binary

-3.1.2.
-Start with docker image
+4.2.
+Start with binary in dev mode

-3.1.3.
-Start with docker-compose
+4.3.
+Start with docker-compose cluster

-3.1.4.
-Setup a local development cluster
+4.4.
+Setup a local development cluster with ansible

-### 3.2.
+4.5.
 How to run tests (unit tests, integration tests) ?

+## 5. Configurations

+- Environment variables
+- Yaml config files

+## 6. Technical details

+All technical details related to the project.

+Some examples:
+- How to use Conket SDK for common languages: Javascript, Python, PHP
+- Monitoring and logging
+- Code examples
+- Benchmarks
+- Release cycle

+## 7. Frequently asked questions

+- Why is this different with xxx ?

+## 8. Common issues and troubleshooting

-## 8. Community
+## 9. Community

+- Mailing lists
 - Slack channel
 - Forum
 - Twitter
 - Stackoverflow

-## 9. Contributing
+## 10. Contributing

-## 10. License
+## 11. License